gwen-interpreter/gwen/README.md

 > Gwen = [G]iven [W]hen Th[en]

-We wanted to make automation easier for non developers with little to no coding experience.
+We wanted to make automation with executable specifications simpler for everyone and easier for non developers with little to no coding experience.
 So we developed an interpreter to read plain text Gherkin features as input and produce executing automation instructions as output through automation engines that can be developed and shared.